Pajamas Set

 • Fabric paint.

-Lay the fabric with the right side on top, fold the sides to the middle of the fabric and cut the front and the back from the fold line, leaving 2 cm stitching allowance.
+Lay the fabric with the right side on top, fold the sides to the middle of the fabric and cut the front and the back from the fold line, adding 2 cm stitching allowance everywhere except the neck.
 Reopen the fabric, fold it in half lenghtwise, right side facing, and cut the sleeves, again with 2 cm allowance.
+Cut a straight strip of the same fabric to use as self facing for the neck: 4 cm high (this includes seam allowance) and as long as the neck opening + 2 cm total seam allowance.

 Pants